 |Getting Started with Consul Service Mesh for Kubernetes

 Third-party integrations for Windows containers

-Microsoft has collaborated with partners to ensure your build, test, deployment, configuration, and monitoring of your applications perform optimally with Windows containers on AKS.
+Microsoft collaborates with partners to ensure the build, test, deployment, configuration, and monitoring of your applications perform optimally with Windows containers on AKS.

-For more details, see Windows AKS partner solutions.
+For more information, see Windows AKS partner solutions.